Vegan Lentil Meatballs with Ras el Hanout

 Instructions

-- Chop the onion, garlic, zucchini, carrot and mushrooms into very small pieces.
+- Chop the onion, garlic, zucchini, leek, carrot, and mushrooms into tiny pieces.

-- Heat a pan with a small amount of oil and gently fry the onion, carrots, zucchini, mushrooms and garlic for 5 minutes until the carrots and zucchini softens.
+- Heat a pan with a small amount of oil and gently fry the onion, garlic, leek, carrots, zucchini, and mushrooms for 5 minutes until the carrots and zucchini soften.

-- 4..
-Transfer the vegetables to a mixing ball then pour in the organic cooked lentils, salt and spices and mix well.
+- Transfer the vegetables to a mixing bowl, then pour in the organic cooked lentils, salt, ras el hanout and mix well.

-- Add the slice of bread and aquafaba to a blender and blend it into a smooth paste, add the paste to the lentils and vegetables.
+- Add the slice of bread and the aquafaba to a blender and blend until a smooth, thick paste.
+Add the paste to the lentils and vegetables.
 Fold in the flour and give it a final mix to combine all the ingredients.

-- Pop the mixture in the fridge for approximately 2 hours so the mixture forms a dough kind of consistancy.
+- Pop the mixture in the fridge for approximately one hour so the mixture forms a dough kind of consistancy.

-- Using a medium spoon scoop out mixture into the hand and roll it into a ball, place them onto a plate ready to cook.
+- Using a medium spoon, scoop out the mixture in your hand and roll it into a golf ball size, place them onto a plate ready to cook.

 Notes & Suggestions